This post may contain affiliate links. Please read our disclosure policy.

 Here’s a video where Bobby Deen makes his lighter corn casserole for his mom and his Aunt Peggy:

-Recipe Notes, Additions or Substitutions
+Recipe Notes, Additions & Variations

 - Shredded low fat cheese such as cheddar, jack or pepper jack